sangokey/minesweeper/README.md

 The game ends when, either a mine is uncovered (loss) or all cells are revealed that do not contain a mine (win).
 First click cannot be a mine.
 If first click is a mine, game is restarted.

+## Game Instructions
+1. First click cannot be a mine, if it is then the game restarts automatically.
+2. From the main page, click on a difficulty level.
+3. Top left shows the the number of bombs left to find.
+4. Top right shows the time counter.
+5. The middle shows the status of the game: thumbs up for on-going game, thumbs down for lose, crown for win.
+6. You can click the middle icon to restart the game within the same difficulty.
+7. You can navigate to the main menu (to choose another difficulty) or quit the game using the buttons on the bottom.

 ## Algorithm Description
 1. **Normal Mode**:
 Every time an user makes a move (not a mine), this program loops through the board to check for winning conditions.